MarkusJx/node-java-bridge/README.md

 -   Class instance creation
 -   Method and class lookup

+**Note:** Logging affects the performance of the module.
+Thus, it is recommended to only enable logging when debugging.

 For further information on how to use the logging feature, please take a look at the [logging module documentation](https://markusjx.github.io/node-java-bridge/modules/logging.html).